aimtiaz11/customer-api-raml/README.md

 # customer-api-raml

-API specification for a sample API service that provide methods to manage customers.
+Sample API specification developed in RAML for managing customers.

 The API specification is designed to satisfy the following use cases: